huggingface/blog/starchat-alpha.md

             "role": "user",
         },
         {
             "content": "It is difficult to imagine a society that is able to be maintained without any semblance of Law.
-Laws exists for the purpose of maintaining society and past human behavior suggests that there would people that have no interest in promoting social cohesion and norms so it's unlikely that complex social and economic systems could develop without a legal system.", "role": "assistant",
+Laws exist for the purpose of maintaining society and past human behavior suggests that there would be people that have no interest in promoting social cohesion and norms so it's unlikely that complex social and economic systems could develop without a legal system.", "role": "assistant",
         },
         {
-            "content": 'It seems like you consider the absence of law equal to the absence of anything that could guide the behaviour of the individual, however there are many other such things, like religion, conscience, tradition to mention few important patterns which are known to have crucial influence on society even today, but also we could imagine more, like universal love if everyone suddenly became "awaken" in some spiritual sense, or simply just having an omnipotent leader who maintains a certain order without ever codifying the principles in law.
+            "content": 'It seems like you consider the absence of law equal to the absence of anything that could guide the behaviour of the individual, however there are many other such things, like religion, conscience, tradition to mention a few important patterns which are known to have crucial influence on society even today, but also we could imagine more, like universal love if everyone suddenly became "awaken" in some spiritual sense, or simply just having an omnipotent leader who maintains a certain order without ever codifying the principles in law.
 Is it still difficult to imagine?', "role": "user",
         },
         {